croaky/blog/README.md

 It is up to the author to decide how to lay out their index and link to their articles.

-## Publish
+## Deploy

-Create a static site on [Render](https://render.com/docs/static-sites):
+Create a static site on [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-anything/):

 - Repository: `https://github.com/croaky/blog`
-- Branch: `main`
+- Production branch: `main`
 - Build command: `git fetch --unshallow && go run main.go build`
-- Publish directory: `public`
+- Build output directory: `public`

-To publish articles, commit and push to the GitHub repo.
+To deploy the site, commit and push to the GitHub repo.

-View deploy logs in the Render web interface.
+View deploy logs in the Cloudflare web interface.